sudiptodip15/CCMI/README.md

 $ cd CIT
 $ python
 ```
-and then can run CCMI as shown in the example below :
+and then can run CCMI as shown in the example below (you could have this code snippet as a Python script) :

 ```bash
 >> from CCMI import CCMI